BettyHoPro/jungle-rails/README.md

 # Jungle

-Jungle is a mini e-commerce application built with Rails 4.2 during enrolling Lighthouse Labs BootCamp.
+Jungle is a mini e-commerce application built with Rails 4.2.
+It provides shoppers and store owners to sell/buy products online.
-This api provides shoppers and store owners to sell/buy products online.
+Tech stack: Ruby on Rails, Spec testing, Capybara testing and Poltergeist.
 ## Skills

 Ruby on Rails, Spec testing, Capybara testing and Poltergeist.